National Children’s Conference on Day of the African Child

 CFN representatives with Minister and Deputy Minister of Gender and Children's Affairs and ministry staff at MGCA, Freetown, June, 16,2021.
 Photo: Abdul Sillah, Save the Children

-Participating were up to 50 CFN representatives from the regional headquarter towns of Pujehun, South; Kailahun, East; Port Loko, North and Waterloo, Western Area Rural.
+Participating were 50 CFN representatives from the regional headquarter towns of Pujehun, South; Kailahun, East; Port Loko, North and Waterloo, Western Area Rural.
 Stakeholders and partners included Minister of Basic Secondary School Education, Minister of Gender and Children’s Affairs, National Commission for Children, Child Rights Coalition, UNICEF and Save the Children.

 Key messages from children: